iramamy/Admin/README.md

 # Note:

-This application is not adapted for mobile devices.
+Yet, this application is not adapted for mobile devices.